School-provisioned notebooks (alternate-provision allowance)

 The program recommends extended warranty and insurance to match the 48-month life-cycle of the allowance.

-Schools are not able to load serial numbers directly into the program's Asset Management System, however the School Notebook Coordinator can provide a spreadsheet containing the teacher ID (8 digits) and the allocated serial number to the program team, via and the serial numbers can be uploaded on the schools’ behalf.
+Schools are not able to load serial numbers directly into the program's Asset Management System, however the School Notebook Coordinator can provide a spreadsheet containing the staff ID (8 digits) and the allocated serial number to the program team, via and the serial numbers can be uploaded on the schools’ behalf.

 Schools have the option to use alternate-provision allowances to lease the specified number of Apple or enhanced Windows notebooks.